-An employee who has a minimum of twelve (12) years of seniority may declare himself/herself unavailable for assignment, reassignment or recall to all classes or subjects within an endorsement of the employee's certificate providing such declaration does not result in a new hire or create a part time position.
+A teacher or ancillary staff who has a minimum of twelve (12) years of seniority may declare himself/herself unavailable for assignment, reassignment or recall to all classes or subjects within an endorsement of the employee's certificate providing such declaration does not result in a new hire or create a part time position.
 No employee may declare himself/herself unavailable for assignment, reassignment or recall to an endorsement area in which he/she is currently working or last worked.
 Such declaration of unavailability may be altered each school year but must be done, in writing, to the Human Resources Office on or before January 1 of the school year prior to when the alteration is to become effective.
 The deletion of certification by an employee may create an adverse affect on the employee's qualifications.
 The employee is responsible for being aware of these possibilities.

-E. TIMING OF POSTINGS
+E. TIMING OF TEACHER AND ANCILLARY STAFF POSTINGS